yodertv/Reminders/doc/README.md

 - Dynamically provision new users.

 #Work in progress
+- Made an attempt to fix (Bug#18).
+Hard to reproduce.
 - Let's do a nodejitsu deployment
 - Refactored to use express with minimal changes.
 - Then completed the refatoring.